RedWilly/AutoSniper/README.md

 Pull requests are welcome!
 Let's make AutoSniper the most feared (or loved?) bot on Base.

+##  🙏 Shoutout

+If you find this bot useful or just want to show some love, my ETH/Base address is `0x5A79eC71355b5fBebA59828D4307a9a796D19DA4`.
+Happy sniping

 ## License

 This project is licensed under the MIT License.